 The Academy is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; workers compensation and natural disasters.
-The State retains the risk of loss (i.e. self-insured) for these risks except for insurance purchased by the Academy for flood insurance, employee theft/fraud, and payment of a portion of unemployment compensation claims.
+The State retains the risk of loss (i.e. self-insured) for these risks except for insurance purchased by the Academy for employee theft/fraud, and payment of a portion of unemployment compensation claims.

 The Academy's risk management activities for torts; theft of, damage to, and destruction of assets; errors and omissions; workers compensation and natural disasters are financed through appropriations to the Department of Central Management Services and are accounted for in the General Fund of the State.
-The claims are not considered to be a liability of the Academy; and accordingly, have not been reported in the Academy's General Fund financial statements for the year ended June 30, 2018 and 2017.
+The claims are not considered to be a liability of the Academy; and accordingly, have not been reported in the Academy's General Fund financial statements for the year ended June 30, 2019 and 2018.

 The risk management activities for employee theft/fraud are financed through appropriations to the Academy and are reported in the Academy's General Fund.
-Risk management activities for flood insurance are financed through the IMSA Operating Fund.
 Workers compensation is financed by automatic withdrawals from the IMSA Income Fund.
 Liabilities are reported when it is probable that a loss has occurred and the amount of that loss can be reasonably estimated.
 There were no such liabilities at the beginning and ending of the fiscal years.